scottish-government-design-system/prototype-templates/docs/templates.md

 {% endblock %}
 ```

-#### List of initial blocks
+### List of available blocks

 The following blocks are used by the plugin's templates.
-You can override these in your app's pages or define new blocks to use in any new layouts that you create.
+You can override these in your prototype app's pages or define new blocks to use in any new layouts that you create.

 <dl>
     <dt><code>pageTitle</code></dt>